 This guide is intended to assist software developers who want to develop applications by using the REST application programming interface (API) for the Cloud Queues service.

 To use the information provided here, you should have a general understanding of the service and have access to an installation of it.
 You should also be familiar with the following technologies:

 Use the following links to jump directly to user and reference information for the Cloud Queues service REST API:

-You can also use Cloud Queues from the Cloud Control Panel or by using one of the language-specific software development kits or the rack CLI.
+You can also use Cloud Queues from the Cloud Control Panel.

 Rackspace Cloud Queues consists of a few basic components: queues, messages, claims, and statistics.